nodemailer/nodemailer-web/content/smtp/oauth2.md

 {{% notice tip %}}

 Managing OAuth2 app credentials is hard, so you could let [EmailEngine](https://emailengine.app/) handle these for you.
-Once you have registered an email account with EmailEngine you can use EmailEngine as a SMTP gateway without any authentication, EmailEngine will handle everything regarding the actual credentials itself.
+Once you have registered an email account with EmailEngine, you can use EmailEngine as an SMTP gateway without any authentication.
+EmailEngine will handle everything regarding the actual credentials itself.
 Read more [here](https://emailengine.app/sending-emails).

 {{% /notice %}}